Mobility edges in pseudo-unitary quasiperiodic quantum walks: Constancy of the spectrum

-\minisection{Constancy of the spectrum} Transfer matrix techniques give access to ``global theory'' \cite{Avila2015Acta}: a major result of this theory is that, in the region of analyticity, the Lyapunov exponent is a continuous, convex and piecewise linear function of $\eps$ with slopes quantized by the integers.
+Transfer matrix techniques give access to ``global theory'' \cite{Avila2015Acta}: a major result of this theory is that, in the region of analyticity, the Lyapunov exponent is a continuous, convex and piecewise linear function of $\eps$ with slopes quantized by the integers.
 A careful analysis of this function reveals subtle properties of the spectrum; see Appendix \ref{app:global_theory}.